OlympusDAO-Education/Documentation/README.md

 ## Who created Olympus?

-Olympus was ideated by Zeus and built by a distributed psuedo-anonymous team.
+Olympus was ideated by Zeus and built by a distributed pseudo-anonymous team.

 ## Who runs Olympus?